danielsaidi/website_danielsaidi/_posts/2014-09-03-using-swift-protocols-in-objective-c.md

 ## The bad part

 All in all, Swift is a really nice experience.
 Less code, easier to read - gotta love it.
-However,  as I created the first protocol in Swift and tried to register it in CoreMeta, I faced some problems.
+However,  as I created the Swift protocol and tried to register it with CoreMeta, I ran into problems.

 Basically, CoreMeta is written in Objective-C, which lets you pass in protocols as method parameters.
 You do this by writing @protocol(ProtocolName).
 In Swift,